Back to articles list Articles Cookbook

 ORDER BY salary

 The above query returns only the rows in the first half of a report of employees ordered by salary in ascending order.
 We use the condition ntile = 1 to filter only those rows in the first half of the report.
-If you are interested in the NTILE() window function, see the article Common SQL Window Functions: Using Partitions With Ranking Functions.
+If you are interested in the NTILE() window function, see our article on the NTILE Function.

 As with the previous query, in this example we will use NTILE(4) to divide the result set into 4 subsets; each subset will have 25% of the total result set.
 Using the NTILE() function, we will generate a column called ntile with the values 1, 2, 3, and 4: